The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 Immediate Actions Required

-• Inventory all systems running Atera Agent and identify vulnerable versions (1.8.3.6 and earlier)
+• Inventory all Windows endpoints running the Atera Agent and identify versions at or below 1.8.3.6

 Patch Information